Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Open questions

-While $\IP$ sets are sets of pointwise recurrence for distal points, recall from \cref{rem:combinatorial_primes} presented in \cref{sec_dthick} that even dynamically thick sets need not be $\IP$.
-A positive answer to \cref{question_cstar_idempo_filter_implies_pt_distal} would show, via the following lemma, that a set of pointwise recurrence for distal points must be a translate of an $\IP$ set.
+While IP sets are sets of pointwise recurrence for distal points, we show in the companion paper \cite{glasscock_le_2025} that sets of pointwise recurrence need not be IP.
+A positive answer to \cref{question_cstar_idempo_filter_implies_pt_distal} would show, via the following lemma, that a set of pointwise recurrence for distal points must be a translate of an IP set.

 \begin{lemma} Suppose the answer to \cref{question_cstar_idempo_filter_implies_pt_distal} is positive.
 If $A \subseteq \N$ is a set of pointwise recurrence for all distal points (ie., for all systems $(X,T)$, all distal $x \in X$, and all open $U \subseteq X$ containing $x$, the set $A \cap R(x,U) \neq \emptyset$), then there exists $n \in \N$ such that $A - n \in \IP$. \end{lemma}